 But it’s true – Basel knows Christmas, and knows it pretty darn well.
 In fact, according to some sources, this market is even Switzerland’s oldest, meaning plenty of time to perfect those stalls and fondue recipes.

-So as you can imagine, the Basel Christmas Market was one of my clear favourites during my fairytale Swiss Christmas Market tour (click here for a full list!).
 With over 160 charming wooden chalets filled with local food and gifts, an impressive pre-Christmas program of events, and a unique set of culinary offerings unseen elsewhere in Europe, this artsy city sure knows how to Christmas their butts off…. and yes, that is a technical term.

 So, if you’re eager to Christmas your own butt off (sorry, started this weirdo phrase and now I must commit), here is a rundown of everything you need to know about the Basel Christmas Market in Switzerland, including important opening dates, market locations, the top foods to try and of course, what goodies to throw your money at.